Dgab8898/ML_project_predicting_heart_disease/README.md

 - Normalisation (if possible or necessary)
  -Feature Engeneer (if useful or necessary)

-## **Modelling**
+## **Instantiate the model**

-## **Split the Data**
+This invloving  spliting  the data into training and test

-We split the data into training and test
+## **Train(fit) the model**

-## **Define model**
+Once we instaniate our model, we train and  fit our model, we consider its parameter and hyperparameter of each model to check the efficiency of the model against the training and test dataset.
-We defined the model, and we fit the model, and consider its parameter and hyperparameter of each model to check the efficiency of the model against the training and test dataset.
+We accommplished this by calling ```model.fit``` and passing the XY

-## **Verify and Evaluate the Training Mode**
+## **Evaluate the model**
 - We used the training data to make predictions, check for overfitting, and to determine the appropriate matrix for modelling.\
-- This is classification problem, and the typical metrics are Confusion matrix, accuracy, precision/recall, ROC
+- We evaluate our model by printing the accuracy on train and test, and the typical metrics for evaluation since we are dealing with classification problem are\ Confusion matrix, accuracy, precision/recall, ROC

 ## The baseline results (minimum) are:
 Accuracy = 0.7419